Mental Illnesses in the Workplace

 On the other hand, disclosing can lead to stigma or discrimination.
 Unfortunately, being open about a mental illness can impact a person’s position at a workplace or their ability to find a new job.
 There are laws to prevent this kind of discrimination, but it can still happen.
 Workplaces have different attitudes and cultures, so everyone will have different experiences.
 However, it’s best to think through all the options before you make a decision.

 Decisions around staying at work or taking time off are influenced by many different factors, including the nature and severity of the illness and how the illness affects your abilities to work.
 Ultimately, the choice should be between you, your care team, and your employer.
 Some people benefit from time off with a gradual return to work.
 Others may decide to work fewer hours.
-Others may stay at their current working hours.
+Some may stay at their current working hours.
 Staying connected to work can be helpful during recovery.
 It can be a place to contribute your skills, build social connections, contribute to something bigger, and earn a paycheque.
 A job can be part of how you see yourself.
 Talk with your care team for ideas and strategies that support your work goals.

 How can I help a co-worker?

 Different mental illnesses have different symptoms, and people experience the same mental illness in very different ways.
 Some people may hide their symptoms, and some people may work well despite symptoms.
 If you’ve noticed changes and are concerned about a co-worker, it’s best to express concern without making assumptions.